ostash-group/BGCViz/docs/Input_files_options.md

 ```

-**If json file was provided, the additional option of using Regulatory and Resistance genes, identified by PRISM can be used from the "Antismash, SEMPI and PRISM data options"  menu option in BGCViz.
+**If json file was provided, the additional option of using Regulatory and Resistance genes, identified by PRISM can be used from the "Data manipulation option"  menu option in BGCViz.
 Those genes will be treated as an additional input, and chromosome will be named "P-supp"**

 **This field supports the csv file upload.
 It can be any csv file, as long as the format is the satisfied.
 Therefore you can upload any results in this field, in place of PRISM, but the result plot will label these as "PRISM"**